 How can I view my student educational plan (SEP) online?
 With DegreeWorks, I can see exactly what I'm missing and what courses I need to take.
-Then, when I click on the course, it takes me right to all the classes available.
-Best link I've found in CLASS-Web!
-Want to learn more about DegreeWorks?
-For step-by-step instructions on how to use DegreeWorks and answers to frequently asked questions, visit: www.chabotcollege.edu/admissions/degreeworks Start using it today!
+Then, when I click on the course, it takes me right to all the classes available. ~Jeannie C Want to learn more about DegreeWorks?

+For step-by-step instructions on how to use DegreeWorks and answers to frequently asked questions, visit: www.chabotcollege.edu/admissions/degreeworks